fchikwekwe/blackGirlsCodeExamples/README.md

-Working on some HTML, CSS and Javascript examples to use for the classes I'm teaching at Black Girls Code Bay Area Summer Camp.
+# Day by Day Activities and Examples for Black Girls Code Bay Area Summer Camp

+Different activities are organized in folders by lesson day.

+Any corresponding stylesheets and images are found in respective folders.